The Top 6 Questions About Introducing Solid Food To Baby

 6. How do I know if they have an allergy/intolerance to foods I am giving them?

 A young baby’s diet is a balancing act between providing breast milk and introducing solids.
 Breast milk or formula is still needed for the first 12 months to help build up your baby’s immune system and prevent allergies.
-However, introducing solids at the right time also plays a part in providing the extra nutrients your baby needs to grow and to prevent food allergies in later life.
+However, introducing solid food at the right time also plays a part in providing the extra nutrients your baby needs to grow and to prevent food allergies in later life.
 Keeping things simple and only introducing one food type at a time will give you a good idea of any baby food allergy or intolerance.
 Make sure you allow three days apart before trying new food types.

 The transition of your baby moving from breast milk or formula to solids is an important developmental step, but most of all it should be fun too!